 If you’re anything like me and could spend the night/day/weekend talking about cookbooks, join Anthony O’Toole and myself in The Garden Tent on Saturday afternoon.
 We’re looking for people to talk about the good, the bad and the ugly of their own cookbook collections,

 Time: Saturday 16 May, 3pm to 5pm Ravenous!
 The Cookbook Chronicles

 What cookbooks in your collection do you love/hate/use all the time/have hardly ever opened but can’t bear to part with?
 We want you to tell us all about the cookbooks in your life and what they mean to you, ranging from the most stained, tattered and dog-eared old ‘bible’ to the glossy tomes you’ve hardly opened since the day you brought them.
 Most of all, we want to hear about your cookbook epiphany, that pivotal moment when a cookbook or recipe changed your culinary life – for better or worse.

 Bring along your favourite/most detested/crappiest/best cookbook to The Garden Tent and speak to us and all the other cookbook fanatics about it for just five minutes.
 Tweet @Bibliocook or @CulinarianPress (hash tag #CookbookChronicles) to participate, leave a comment here or just drop by The Garden Tent between 3pm and 5pm on Saturday 16 May and let us know that you’re up for it.

 Food writer.
 Broadcaster.
 Blogger.
 Author.
-Married to Eight Degrees Brewing.
-Member of the Irish Food Writers' Guild, founder of Irish Food Bloggers Association and co-author of Sláinte: The Complete Guide to Irish Craft Beer & Cider (New Island)
+Marketing at Eight Degrees Brewing.
+Secretary of the Irish Food Writers' Guild, founder of Irish Food Bloggers Association and co-author of Sláinte: The Complete Guide to Irish Craft Beer & Cider (New Island).